shipyardapp/Shipyard-Documentation/docs/blueprint-library/onedrive/microsoft-onedrive-download-files-to-shipyard.md

 ---
 id: microsoft-onedrive-download-files-to-shipyard
-title: OneDrive Template - Download Files to Shipyard
+title: OneDrive Template - Download Files to Platform
 hide_title: true
-sidebar_label: Download Files to Shipyard
+sidebar_label: Download Files to Platform
-description: Information about Shipyard's low-code OneDrive Download Files to Shipyard blueprint.
-Quickly download one or multiple files from Microsoft OneDrive to Shipyard
+description: Information about Platform's low-code OneDrive Download Files to Platform blueprint.
+Quickly download one or multiple files from Microsoft OneDrive to Platform
 keywords:
   - onedrive
   - blueprint
   - template
 ---

-# Microsoft OneDrive - Download Files to Shipyard
+# Microsoft OneDrive - Download Files to Platform

 ## Overview

-This blueprint can be used to download one or multiple files from OneDrive to Shipyard.
+This blueprint can be used to download one or multiple files from OneDrive to Platform.

 The [match type](https://www.shipyardapp.com/docs/reference/blueprint-library/match-type/) selected greatly affects how this Blueprint works.